007 MAGAZINE - The World's Foremost James Bond Resource!

 ABOVE: (left) The Daily Mirror Wednesday August 23, 1961 with front-page news on the theft of Goya's portrait of The Duke of Wellington from the National Gallery. (inset) Metropolitan Police notice announcing a £5,000 reward for the first person giving information leading to the apprehension of the thieves. (centre top) The Daily Mirror Thursday March 18, 1965 with a sporting offer to the holder of the portrait to come forward following the receipt of a mysterious anonymous letter. (centre bottom) Kempton Bunton who gave up the portrait in May 1965, before handing himself over to police in July. (right) The Illustrated London News May 29, 1965 reports on the recovery of the stolen Goya and shows an Identikit reconstruction of the man who deposited the Goya at Birmingham New Street Station, where he gave his name as ‘Bloxham’ - the individual was never traced.

 Jeremy Hutchinson (1915-2017) [played in The Duke by Matthew Goode], the top criminal barrister whose other famous cases included the Lady Chatterley trial in 1960, and the 1963 Profumo affair, was retained as leading counsel for Bunton.
 At the time of the trial Hutchinson was married to English actress Dame Peggy Ashcroft (1907-1991).
 Hutchinson decided to put forward a simple but ingenious defence; the definition of theft at that time required that the defendant should take property belonging to another person with the intention of permanently depriving the owner of it.
 Hutchinson would contend that Bunton could not be guilty of the offence of theft because he had never intended to deprive the owner (the National Gallery) of the painting permanently.
 He had merely intended to ‘borrow’ Wellington’s portrait to draw attention to what he considered to be the ‘outrageous’ sum of £140,000 paid for it ‘when so many old-age pensioners could not even afford a television licence’.
 This followed on from Bunton's campaign in the early 1960s to get free television licences for old-age pensioners in Newcastle.
 Bunton had already served two short prison sentences for television licence evasion.
 Despite the plea that he never intended to keep the portrait, whilst in his possession he wrote 5 ‘Coms’ (communications), first to Reuters; and then to the Telegraph Exchange; requesting money.
 At the conclusion of the high-profile trial, which took place between 4th and 16th November 1965, Bunton was only found guilty of stealing the frame, which had not been returned, and sentenced to three months imprisonment at H.M.
-Prison Ford.
+Prison Ford in West Sussex.
 Remarkably however, the story did not end there, when in 2012 it was revealed that Bunton's son John [Jackie] (played in The Duke by Fionn Whitehead) had actually confessed to stealing the portrait himself, after being arrested for an unrelated offence in 1969.
 The matter was not taken further, and his confession and detailed explanation of how he entered and exited the National Gallery undetected, was buried in police records.

 Helen Mirren and Jim Broadbent star in The Duke (2021)